Reds vs. Cubs Player Props Betting Odds

 India Stats

-- India has 54 hits with 14 doubles, three home runs, 24 walks and 19 RBI.
-He's also stolen eight bases.
+- India has 14 doubles, five home runs, 24 walks and 24 RBI (57 total hits).
+He has stolen eight bases.

 India Recent Games